 Recently, I’ve found startup programs sponsored by hosting companies.
 They help startups on early stage and give credits which can be used to pay for hosting costs.
-In return what they want is to see you grow big because if you succeed you will become a major client for them.
-I think this is a win-win situation and worth to try.
+In return what they want is to see you growing big, because if you succeed you will become major client for them.
+I think this is win-win situation and worth to try.

-When we calculated our budget for Loadash the biggest costs were related to hosting because we can develop an application by ourselves, we are trying to use free services and we can live without ads.
+When we calculated our budget for Loadash the biggest costs were related to hosting, because we can develop application by ourselves, we are trying to use free services and we can live without ads.
 If you read our previous post “How to generate leads before product release date” for now monthly expense is 5$ and we pay it for VPS server.
-As a SaaS company, our main concern is the alpha release because we are planning to launch the alpha version with the only free plan, which means that each customer would need at least 5$ VPS server to use our services.
-The tough part is we can’t even predict how many customers we might have after release.
+As a SaaS company our main concern is alpha release, because we are planning to launch alpha version with only free plan, which means that each customer would need at least 5$ VPS server to use our services.
+Tough part is we can’t even predict how many customers we might have after release.
 So our budget now looks like “unknown number of customers x 5$ = $?” and we are thinking to try our luck.

-If you are launching SaaS, PaaS, IaaS startup you might face a similar issue and this post hopefully will help to choose the right hosting company with a startup program.
+If you are launching SaaS, PaaS, IaaS startup you might face similar issue and this post hopefully will help to choose the right hosting company with startup program.

 OVH — up to €100,000 for 1 year.